archywigglestyn/The-Smokey-Powell/README.md

 # The-Smokey-Powell
 The Particle Photon Wifi Blynk controlled BBQ Smoker controller

-This controller reads temperature through a thermistor and controls the heat of your smoker though a fan or a Solid State relay.
+This controller reads temperature through a thermistor and controls the heat of your smoker through a fan or a Solid State relay.
 It has three extra probes to be used as meat probes.
 Wifi is used to connect to the cloud.